liuzhy71/my_grab_a_bike/_posts/2017-5-18-artchitecture.md

 #### Supporting system
 * **Bluetooth module**:
-	* Installed on the bike and connected with the on bike Arduino.
+	* Installed on the bike and connected with the on bike processor.
 	* Function: exchange data and command with the smart phone.
 * **Bike**
 	* Normal city bike.
-	* Function: holder for the Arduino and all the sensor.
+	* Function: holder for the on bike processor and all the sensor.
 * **Battery**
 	* Power bank installed on the bike
 	* Function: power the on bike circuit.

 ### User interface
 * **Siren**:
-	* Installed on the bike and connected with the on bike Arduino.
+	* Installed on the bike and connected with the on bike processor.
 	* Function: Give a warning when the bike is being moved when it is locked.
 * **LEDs**:
-    * Installed on the handle of the bike and connected with the on bike Arduino.
+    * Installed on the handle of the bike and connected with the on bike processor.
     * Function: Give warnings when the polution in the air is too high.
 * **Smart Phone**:
    The smart phone works both as a computational node but also as an user interface.